 - Boating – get up close and personal, boats, canoes, paddleboards for hire for you to enjoy and cool down in the water

-- Cruising – book a tour with Argyle Cruises and enjoy a lunch on the water or the breathtaking sunset later in the day
+- Cruising – book a tour with Lake Argyle Cruises and enjoy a lunch on the water or a breathtaking sunset.

 - Bushwalking – take in the native flora and fauna on one of the many hiking trails set along the edge of the Lake.